inertialsense/docs.inertialsense.com/docs/user-manual/application-config/ins_configuration.md

 The *INS offset* is used to shift the location of the INS output and is applied following the INS Rotation.
 This offset can be used to move the uINS location from the origin of the sensor frame to any arbitrary location, often a control navigation point on the vehicle.

-### Aligning the INS After Mounting
+### Manually Aligning the INS After Mounting

-**NOTE:** The Infield Calibration process can be used instead of this process to automatically measure and align the INS with the vehicle frame for INS rotations less than 15°.
+**NOTE:** The [Infield Calibration](#infield-calibration) process can be used instead of this process to automatically measure and align the INS with the vehicle frame for INS rotations less than 15°.

 The following process uses the uINS to measure and correct for the uINS mounting angle.

 1. Set `DID_FLASH_CONFIG.insRotation` to zero.

 2. Set the sensor on the ground at various known orientations and record the INS quaternion output (DID_INS_2).
 Using the Euler output (DID_INS_1) can be used if the pitch is less than 15°.
+It is recommended to use the EKF [Zero Motion Command](../zero_motion_command/#zero-motion-command) to ensure the EKF bias estimation and attitude have stabilized quickly before measuring the INS attitude.

 3. Find the difference between the known orientations and the measured INS orientations and average these differences together.

 4. Negate this average difference and enter that into the `DID_FLASH_CONFIG.insRotation`.
 This value is in Euler, however it is OK for this step as this rotation should have just been converted from quaternion to Euler and will be converted back to quaternion on-board for the runtime rotation.